DjangoCon US 2025 Recap¶

 Three priorities:

-The deadline to vote in the 2025 Board Election is approaching.
+The deadline to vote in the 2025 Board Election was approaching.
 If you want to vote next year, become a member: spend 5 hours/month on average investing in the community or pay (sliding scale is available)

 The PSF Grants program was temporarily paused after hitting the funding cap, which was a shock to the community